Corruption charges against Suharto

-Investigations into allegations of corruption against Indonesian former president/dictator Suharto began immediately after his 32-year rule.
+Investigations into allegations of corruption against Indonesian former president Suharto began immediately after his 32-year rule.

+History

+After Suharto's resignation as president, calls for his arrest on the basis of corruption emerged.
+People's Consultative Assembly decree No. XI/MPR/1998 declared that attempts to eradicate corruption must include investigations into Suharto.

 In Global Transparency Report, made by Transparency International in 2004, he was ranked as the world’s most corrupt leader.
 The report accused Suharto of causing losses of US$15–35 billion for the Indonesian government.

-Suharto headed several organizations during his rule, with various functions, including to provide educational, health, and give support for veterans of Trikora.
-All of these organizations were suspected of receiving illicit funds, which was embezzled from the state.

-History

-After the fall of Suharto, calls for his arrest, on the basis of corruption, emerged.
-People's Consultative Assembly decree no. XI/1998 declared that attempts to eradicate corruption must include investigations into Suharto.

-Despite of ongoing investigations into alleged corruption, in 2006 attorney general Abdul Rachman Saleh declared the issuance of the "Termination of Criminal Persecution Decree" (Surat Keputusan Penghentian Penuntutan Pidana, SKP3).
-The decree suspended all attempts to prosecute Suharto because he was medically unfit to stand trial.
-This decision was overturned by a South Jakarta state court, on the grounds that physical and mental decline aren’t valid reasons to suspend prosecution.
-The revocation of the decree allowed investigations into Suharto to proceed.
+On 12 May 2006, attorney general Abdul Rachman Saleh declared the issuance of the "Termination of Criminal Persecution Decree" (Surat Keputusan Penghentian Penuntutan Pidana, SKP3).
+The decree suspended all attempts to prosecute Suharto due to his deteriorating health as he was medically unfit to stand trial.
+The Attorney General's Office suspended the judicial review process for his alleged corruption case.

-Suharto's death on 27 January 2008 failed to stop the corruption case.
-Suharto’s children replaced him as the defendants of the case, shortly before his death.
+On 27 January 2008, Suharto died of multiple organ failure in a hospital in Jakarta at the age of 86.

+On 25 September 2024, the People's Consultative Assembly/MPR repealed Clause 4 of MPR Resolution No. XI/MPR/1998, which had accused Suharto and his cronies of acts of corruption, collusion, and nepotism (Clause 4 specifically named Suharto).
+The stated reason for this was because Suharto was never put on trial for these accusations before his death in 2008.

 Allegations and convictions

 Supersemar

 Established by Suharto in 1974, Supersemar provided scholarships for Indonesian students.
 Supersemar’s income was mainly from state-owned banks, with Decree no. 15/1976 allowing state-owned banks to deposit income into Supersemar.

 In 2015, the Supersemar Foundation was convicted, after several failed attempts to suspend prosecution.
 This conviction forced the organization to pay Rp4.4 trillion in damages to the state.

 The foundation had incomes of Rp185 billion embezzled, instead being delivered to Suharto and co-conspirators.
-US$420 million was distributed to Bank Duta, Rp13 billion to Sempati Air, and the rest went to other companies and cooperatives.
+US$420 billion was distributed to Bank Duta, Rp6.09 quadrillion to Sempati Air, and the rest went to other companies and cooperatives.

-Dana Sejahtera Mandiri

-In 1995, Suharto issued presidential decree no. 90 which recommended for all taxpayers with incomes above Rp100 million to donate 2% of their income to the Dana Sejahtera Mandiri.
-This decree was revised by decree no. 92/1996, which made the donation compulsory.
-The decree caused losses of Rp1.4 trillion for taxpayers, which was distributed among Suharto’s family.
-Rp112 billion was distributed to the son of Suharto’s bank.

-Trikora

-Suharto established a foundation to support the families of Trikora veterans.
-In 2000, the Indonesian attorney general accused the organization of stealing Rp7 billion, which was redirected for other operations.